FalkorDB/migrate-neo-falkor/README.md

 This will:
 - Export the current Neo4j graph to `data/neo_data/`
-- Create a FalkorDB by Creating nodes, relationships, properties, and constraints
+- Create a FalkorDB by Creating nodes, relationships, properties, and constraints (using [LOAD CSV](https://docs.falkordb.com/cypher/load_csv.html))
 - Validate that the graphs are equivalent
 ## 💡 Please Notice